What is the Fey Creations series about?

 Why are your readers named Miller’s Meadowlarks?

-There was a contest where I took suggestions of what the reader’s group should be named and Meadowlarks won.
-It comes from the name of the town the stories take place in, The Meadows, and the color of Keely’s 1969 Mustang, Meadowlark Yellow.
+We held a naming contest for the Facebook reader’s group and Meadowlarks won.
+It comes from the name of the town the stories take place in, The Meadows.

 Where do you get your ideas?